Looking for "the best" IVF clinic abroad?

 **Source: Donor egg IVF cycle success rates for all donor egg cycles performed in selected American IVF clinics reported to the Centers for Disease Control and Prevention in 2020.

-Bear in mind that the above costs, while including donor fees, medication and legal fees, do not include travel insurance, travel, accommodation, or any other unforeseen expenses which may occur.
+Bear in mind that the above costs, while including donor fees, medication, and legal fees, do not include travel insurance, travel, accommodation, or any other unforeseen expenses which may occur.

 Why do so many Australians travel for egg donation to Europe?